14 Designing Your Open Text in Pressbooks

 How to get your Content into Pressbooks

-No matter where your manuscript is now – in your head, in another software or even fully produced as an eBook – there’s a way to get it into Pressbooks so you can revise, write or complete it.
+No matter where your manuscript is now – in your head, in another software or even fully produced as an ebook – there’s a way to get it into Pressbooks so you can revise, write or complete it.
 You’ll find the Pressbooks user interface familiar as it shares common traits with both WordPress and StudyDesk.
 Here are the basics:

 • No matter what stage your book is in, you can copy and paste the text manually into the Pressbooks interface.
 We recommend pasting as plain text and applying formatting using the tools on the editing page.
 Pasting in text that is pre-formatted does not give reliable results.